PerimeterX/perimeterx-node-express/README.md

 > For further explanation, refer to the official documentation of [CSP nonce](https://content-security-policy.com/nonce/).

-## <a name="advancedBlockingResponse"></a> Advanced Blocking Response
+## <a name="advancedBlockingResponse"></a> Advanced Blocking EnforcerResponse

 In special cases, (such as XHR post requests) a full Captcha page render might not be an option.
-In such cases, using the Advanced Blocking Response returns a JSON object continaing all the information needed to render your own Captcha challenge implementation, be it a popup modal, a section on the page, etc. The Advanced Blocking Response occurs when a request contains the _Accept_ header with the value of `application/json`.
+In such cases, using the Advanced Blocking EnforcerResponse returns a JSON object continaing all the information needed to render your own Captcha challenge implementation, be it a popup modal, a section on the page, etc. The Advanced Blocking EnforcerResponse occurs when a request contains the _Accept_ header with the value of `application/json`.
 A sample JSON response appears as follows:

 ```javascript
 {